 Parameter Type: Header

 - Log in to the API Store, subscribe to the API and generate an access token for the application you subscribed with.

 If it's an API that you are already subscribed to, you might have to re-generate the access token from the Applications page.

 - Click on the API again to open it and then click its API Console tab.

-Expand the POST method, fill the parameter values and invoke the API.
+Fill the parameter values and click Execute to invoke the API.
 For example,